danielegrattarola/danielegrattarola.github.io/_posts/2021-03-12-gnn-lecture-part-2.md

 <img src="{{ site.url }}/images/2021-03-03/presentation-15.svg" width="100%" style="border: solid 1px;"/>

-Message passing is usually formalized with the equation above which, if you are not a math person, may look ominous.
+Message passing is usually formalized with the equation in the slide above.

-However, it simply describes the three steps that we saw above, and if you wanted to write it in pseudo-Python it would look something like this:
+While it may look complicated at first, the formula simply describes the three steps that we saw before, and if you wanted to write it in pseudo-Python it would look something like this:

 ```py
 # For every node in the graph